area9innovation/flow9/tools/gringo/readme.md

 			| "[" ws exps "]" ws
 		);

+This grammar has correct precendence and associativity.
+It also features the recommended approach to handling white-space.

-`tutorial.flow` demonstrates how to use the interpreter to parse a simple language into this, simple AST:
+The main program `tutorial.flow` demonstrates how to use the interpreter to parse a simple language into this, simple AST:

 	Exp ::= Int, String, Call, Array;